trilemma-dev/Blessed/Sources/Blessed/Blessed.docc/Blessed.md

 related capabilities:
 1. Requesting a user grant permission for one or more rights via macOS's Security Server
 2. Defining custom rights in the Policy Database
-3. Using `launchd` to install executables which will run with root privileges
+3. Using `launchd` to install helper tool executables which will run with root privileges

 For completeness the Service Management capability to enable and disable login items via `launchd` is also included; see ``LaunchdManager/enableLoginItem(forBundleIdentifier:)`` and ``LaunchdManager/disableLoginItem(forBundleIdentifier:)``.

-## Installing a Root Privileged Executable
+## Installing a Root Privileged Helper Tool
 Because in practice #1 is so often done in order to perform #3, this framework provides the ``LaunchdManager/authorizeAndBless(message:icon:)`` function which combines both into just one call:
 ```swift